amazingandyyy/modern-js-project/readme.md

 ## Why

-I have been working many npm packages and js projects and need to setup the environment again and again, so I decide to publish a minimun project structure for modern js language.
-Configuration will upgrade over time.
+I have been working on many npm packages and js projects on a daily basis, attempt to setup the environment again and again and again... so I think why not publish a minimun project structure for modern js development.
+Configuration can be improved and upgraded over time.

 ## Download